streamsets/tutorials/tutorial-crud-microservice/README.md

-# Building a CRUD Microservice Pipeline
+# Creating a CRUD Microservice Pipeline

 StreamSets Data Collector version 3.4.0 introduced microservice pipelines - a new type of dataflow pipeline for implementing RESTful web services natively in Data Collector.
 Microservice pipelines use a REST Service origin, similar to the HTTP Server origin, to listen for JSON-formatted requests.
-Where the HTTP Server origin was limited in the response it could return to the HTTP client, the REST Service origin works with the new Send to Origin Response destination to allow you to control the HTTP response code and payload.
+Where the HTTP Server origin was limited in the response it could return to the HTTP client, the REST Service origin works with the new Send Response to Origin destination to allow you to control the HTTP response code and payload.

 This tutorial explains how to create a simple microservice pipeline, implementing create, read, update and delete (CRUD) operations against a MySQL database.
 Some pre-existing knowledge of Data Collector, MySQL, and RESTful web services is assumed.
 You should complete the [basic Data Collector tutorial](https://streamsets.com/documentation/datacollector/latest/help/#Tutorial/Overview.html) if you have not already done so.